-elsewhere in medieval Christian Europe, the Ten Tribes were given a distinctive coloring.42 Here the gradual fusion of the three legends-the stories of Gog und Magog, Alexander the Great, and the Ten Tribes-gave rise to the powerful myth of the "Red Jews": supposedly evil, savage, physically repulsive, "unclean" pillagers who were waiting in the East for the Last Judgment and the arrival of the Antichrist to break out of their prisons and set out against Christianity.43 Thus "Gog and Magog" became ever more clearly associated with Judaism, which became the "negatively charged antonym" of christianitas.44 Some evidence from sources written by those who converted to Christianity in the sixteenth century indicates that Jews, for their part, later began to identify with the "mighty Red Jews" and believed in the existence of a "Jewish kingdom in the Caspian Mountains."
-According to Rebekka Voß, the name "Red Jews" even became a "common expression for the Ten Tribes among the Jews of Central Europe," which also indicates that Jews were interacting dynamically with neighboring cultures.45
+This connection between the apocalyptic peoples and the 'lost Jews', however, was also adopted by Christians (especially in Germany) and loaded with negative connotations - first and foremost in Petrus Comestor's (1100-78) influential Historia scholastica.
+The Saxon chronicle of Eike von Repgow from the early thirteenth century and the popular fictional travel account by John Mandeville also prove that the 'Ten lost Tribes of Israel' were identified with the 'enclosed peoples' of Gog and Magog as threatening Others.
+In German literature, where the legend was more intensely anti-Jewish than elsewhere in medieval Christian Europe, the Ten Tribes were given a distinctive colouring.
+Here the gradual fusion of the three legends - the stories of Gog and Magog, Alexander the Great and the Ten Tribes - gave rise to the powerful myth of the 'Red Jews': supposedly evil, savage, physically repulsive, 'unclean' pillagers who were waiting in the east for the Last Judgment and the arrival of the Antichrist to break out of their prisons and set out against Christianity.
+Thus 'Gog and Magog' became ever more clearly associated with Judaism, which became the 'negatively charged antonym' of christianitas.
+Some evidence from sources written by those who converted to Christianity in the sixteenth century indicates that Jews, for their part, later began to identify with the 'mighty Red Jews' and believed in the existence of a 'Jewish kingdom in the Caspian Mountains'.
+According to Rebekka Voß, the name 'Red Jews' even became a 'common expression for the Ten Tribes among the Jews of Central Europe', which also indicates that Jews were interacting dynamically with neighbouring cultures.45

-Nonetheless, Latin Christendom's identification of Jews with the cannibalistic practices of end-times peoples also reflected the gradually deteriorating position of Jews in Christianmajority society.
+Nonetheless, Latin Christendom's identification of Jews with the cannibalistic practices of end-times peoples also reflected the gradually deteriorating position of Jews in Christian-majority society.
 Every new wave of crusades to Palestine was accompanied by violent riots against Jews.
 But it was not until the Fourth Lateran Council (1215) that the church introduced momentous demarcations between Jews and Christians; from then on, Jews (and Muslims) were officially required to dress differently and to identify themselves by wearing badges, although this law was not enforced everywhere in the same way and actual practices varied.
-In the long run, the exclusion of Jews from guilds and from many professions was
+In the long run, the exclusion of Jews from guilds and from many professions was extraordinarily consequential for Jewish-Christian relations and led to numerous tensions.
+Around 1300, Jews were expelled from England and France.
+In 1348 and 1350, when the plague broke out in Europe, the Jewish populations in over two hundred German towns were murdered, often for poorly concealed economic or political reasons, in the wake of the widespread fear of the plague.